 Like Oracle itself, the Oracle Applications User Group (OAUG) has a lot of CRM applications to integrate.

 This week, the Atlanta-based organization formed the Oracle CRM community.
-Created from the Fusion CRM community, a special interest group (SIG) affiliate of the OAUG made
+Created from the Fusion CRM community, a special interest group (SIG) affiliate of the OAUG made up primarily of PeopleSoft Enterprise customers, the broader group will add Siebel and E-Business Suite CRM User group members to form one consolidated organization.

 "With the huge number of disparate user groups and SIGs from around the country, it made it difficult for Oracle to communicate and have a single point of contact with the CRM community," said Audrey Bledsoe, president of the Oracle CRM Community and the manager of CRM technologies at DePaul University.
 "With that in mind, and with the acquisitions, the CRM user group thought it was best to come together."